rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/README.md

 Binary packages for the STOMP adapter can be found on the [plugins page](http://www.rabbitmq.com/plugins.html).

-Instructions for installing binary plugins can be in the [Admin Guide](http://www.rabbitmq.com/admin-guide.html#plugins).
+Instructions for installing binary plugins can be found in the [Admin Guide](http://www.rabbitmq.com/admin-guide.html#plugins).